WoWRoster/wowroster/readme.txt

-WoWRoster v1.8.0
+WoWRoster v2.0.0
 Copyright (C) 2002-2007 The WoWRoster Dev Team
-Package updated February 14, 2007
+Package updated Month DD, YYYY
 $Id$

-You can view the open source project at - http://www.wowroster.net

-For corrections and/or suggestions - http://www.wowroster.net
+You can view the open source project at - http://www.wowroster.net For corrections and/or suggestions - http://www.wowroster.net